KelvinTegelaar/CIPP/docs/general/faq.md

 1. Conditional access is blocking the correct functioning of the tokens - check your CA policies and also make sure you're not geo-blocking the function app's location.
 1. You can't use third party MFA on the account used to generate Secure Application Model (SAM) tokens.

 If your entire tenant list doesn't load, there is a big chance there is something wrong with your token configuration.
 Check the [troubleshooting](/troubleshooting) page for more information.
+If you are missing your own tenant, make sure you enable the flag to manage this tenant.

 </details>